 But familiarity with that particular poem enabled me on the following day to pass the Sanskrit examination.
-Through the discerning help Nantu had given, I also attained the minimum grade for success in all my other subjects.
+Through the discerning help Nantu had

 Father was pleased that I had kept my word and concluded my secondary school course.
 My gratitude sped to the Lord, whose sole guidance I perceived in my visit to Nantu and my walk by the unhabitual route of the debris-filled lot.
 Playfully He had given a dual expression to His timely design for my rescue.